omergilani/omergilani.github.io/_portfolio/cv_ma.md

 ## Autonomous Vehicle Navigation
 <img align="right" src="/images/auto_drive.png" width="40%">
-Autonomous Vehicle research has recently entered into mainstream application (e.g., Google, Uber).
-The enabling technology relies on ability of vehicle to sense its environment, interpret multi-sensor (vision, radar, GPS, lidar, odometer etc., ) information and take appropriate decisions (path planning) and actions (control system).
+Autonomous Vehicle research has recently entered into the mainstream application (e.g., Google, Uber).
+The enabling technology relies on the ability of a vehicle to sense its environment, interpret multi-sensor (vision, radar, GPS, lidar, odometer etc., ) information and take appropriate decisions (path planning) and actions (control system).
 Currently, we are focusing on

 - video and scene analysis
 - real-time control

 ### Publications
 - Arqab et al., Autonomous Vehicle Control, Internal Technical Report, 2018
-H. Fleyeh et al., Road sign detection and recognition using fuzzy artmap: A case study swedish speed-limit signs, in Artificial Intelligence and Soft computing, (Spain), 2006
+- H. Fleyeh et al., Road sign detection and recognition using fuzzy artmap: A case study swedish speed-limit signs, in Artificial Intelligence and Soft computing, (Spain), 2006

 ### Members:
 Arqab, Aibak

 ## Crowd Modelling and Analytics
-Crowd modelling and analytics research offers key benefits in crowd management and security.
-Currently we are focusing on computing two factors; crowd density and crowd flow.
-Our approach is based on micro and macro level analysis of the crowd image in estimating these factors.
+Crowd modelling and analytics research offers vital benefits in crowd management and security.
+Currently, we are focusing on computing two factors; crowd density and crowd flow.
+Our approach is based on micro and macro-level analysis of the crowd image in estimating these factors.

 ### Members:
 Tahseen Akhtar